Call for Papers

 Affiliation: Mühlhausen Museums, Germany

-Affiliation of co-organiser: National Museum of Scotland, United Kingdom
+Affiliation of co-organisers: National Museum of Scotland, United Kingdom, Museum Savaria, Szombathely, Hungary, National Museum of Denmark

 Session Abstract: Finds of Roman objects outside the ancient Roman Empire attracted human attention even before the dawn of archaeological science, and their study has been an important research area even since.
 Initially, readily-identifiable Roman goods were understood as material evidence of events known from written sources, whereas today we reconstruct numerous – sometimes different, sometimes connected – mechanisms which caused often very heterogeneous distribution patterns of such objects.
 The causes and contexts of transmission of these items are still extensively discussed, and need to be researched in relation to place, time and context rather than assuming common processes.